 The “Nuts and Bolts” of The Realtime Center For Learning

 The Realtime Center For Learning teaches with an innovative new methodology in education, a combination of multi-media learning and in-class accountability, along with a carefully crafted sequence of education designed to produce optimum results in the shortest time frame possible.
 Instructors act as teachers, coaches, and mentors in the educational process, ensuring that each student has the information, support and tools necessary for success in their program of study.

 The Realtime Center For Learning allows students to meet their goals in accordance with individual learning styles.
 This is what sets Realtime Center For Learning apart from others in the field; it is a training program that allows flexibility in skill acquisition.
 When students are learning fast, there’s nothing in the program to hold them back.
 For those who need more time to assimilate an idea or skill, the program has flexibility built in for that.
 Classes at The Realtime Center For Learning are conducted primarily via distance education, utilizing an innovative structured program.
 Students have access to their instructors throughout the week via telephone, email, and discussion boards.
-Once a week, classes are held in the Center’s New York classrooms in Garden City, NY, giving students opportunities for live interaction, testing and dictation.
+Once a week, classes are held using an online platform, giving students opportunities for live interaction, testing and dictation.
 This combination of “learn at your convenience at home” with the accountability of the once-a-week class gives students greater flexibility in meeting their educational goals.